Epoxy vs Polyaspartic Garage Floor: Why We Switched to 1-Day Polyaspartic

 The Biggest Difference: Get Your Garage Back in 24 Hours

 The most apparent benefit of polyaspartic is the reduced installation time.
-Our systems are true 1-day floor coatings, providing homeowners with the relief of a quick and stress-free process.
+Our systems are true 1-day floor coatings, providing homeowners with the peace of mind of a quick, stress-free process.

 An old-school epoxy installation typically takes 3 to 5 days.
 The crew arrives, prepares the floor, and applies a base coat.
 Then you wait 24 hours for it to cure.
 Then they come back for the flake.
 Then you wait again.
 Then they come back for a topcoat.
 The whole time, your garage remains unusable, and the chemical smell is potent.
 In the United States, high humidity or a sudden cold snap can further delay the curing process.